 In Western Australia

 The Association is non-party political, but speaks out when the need arises to express the views and concerns of rural and city people.
 Members are encouraged to keep informed about what is happening in the community, particularly social issues affecting the family, children and young people.
 A Social Issues Fact Finding Team within the Association collates the various views sent in by members on subjects of social concern.
-Submissions are prepared by this group for consideration by the State Management Committee before being forwarded as an Association viewpoint to the appropriate authority.
+Submissions are prepared by this group for consideration by the Board before being forwarded as an Association viewpoint to the appropriate authority.
 This could be the State or Commonwealth Government, Parliamentary working parties, special Inquiries, or the Law Reform Commission.
 CWA has had an important constructive input into many of these over its long history.

 The yearly State Conference is also the arena where branches have the opportunity to put forward Motions that contribute to the wellbeing of all people of this State and country.
 These motions, if passed, are also forwarded to the Government of the day as an expressed view of the Association for consideration and action.

 The CWA of WA is also a full constituent member of the Associated Country Women of the World.
 This is a world-wide body of rural women’s organisations with approximately nine million members in almost 70 countries with its headquarters in London.
 A world conference is held every three years and the CWA of WA sends delegates to attend.